mprinc/TypeScript-Handbook/pages/Generics.md

 let myIdentity: <U>(arg: U) => U = identity;
 ```

-We can also write the generic type as a call signature of an object literal type:
+We can also write the generic type as a <span class='definition'>call signature of an object literal type</span>:

 ```ts
 function identity<T>(arg: T): T {